 Much of the film was originally shot silent; when sound became available during the course of shooting, director Alfred Hitchcock re-shot certain scenes with sound, thus making it the Master of Suspense's first talkie.
 There was one complication with this change, however.
-Leading lady Anny Ondra had a thick German accent which was inappropriate to her character, Alice White.
+Leading lady Anny Ondra had a thick Czech accent which was inappropriate to her character, Alice White.
 Joan Barry was chosen to provide a different voice for her, but post-production dubbing technology did not exist then.
-The solution was for Barry to stand just out of shot and read Alice's lines into a microphone as Ondry mouthed them in front of the camera.
+The solution was for Barry to stand just out of shot and read Alice's lines into a microphone as Ondra mouthed them in front of the camera.
 This is generally acknowledged as the first instance of one actor's voice being dubbed by another, even though the word "dub" is technologically inappropriate in this case.

 With The Jazz Singer (1927) doing spectacular business, the producers decided that the last reel of this predominantly silent film should have sound.
 Alfred Hitchcock thought that this was an absurd idea and so he secretly filmed the whole thing with sound.

 Generally acknowledged as the first British talkie, and definitely the first sound-on-film British talkie.
 The Clue of the New Pin (1929), was released in March 1929 in the British Phototone system, a sound-on-disc system using 12-inch phonograph records synchronized with the film.